 Frequently Asked Questions

 So how exactly does the Envirothon competition work?
 Who can participate?
 Does it cost?
 Find out the answers to these common questions and many more below.
-Get the complete run down on how the competitions at the state event works.

 Don't see the answer to your questions below?
 Then contact NC Envirothon coordinator, Sandra Weitzel at firstname.lastname@example.org and ask.